 Barron Park also holds within its borders the 13-acre Bol Park, home to a ‘donkey pasture’ and its two mule inhabitants, Perry and Niner.
 The pasture was a caveat of neighborhood forerunner Josina Bol prior to selling her family’s land to Santa Clara County in 1965.
 Bol Park also offers a peaceful meadow and creek, a paved trail, a children’s playground, and a native plant garden as well as copious shade proffered by redwoods and oaks.

 Unlike some South Palo Alto neighborhoods, Barron Park is easily distinguishable.
-Those who purchase homes is this borough do so purposefully, drawn in by its trees, it rural charm, accessibility and maybe even a couple of donkeys.
+Those who purchase homes is this borough do so purposefully, drawn in by its trees, its rural charm, accessibility, and maybe even a couple of donkeys.